 The Obama administration is making its mark with a desire to reduce nuclear weaponry, but it is running up against more help than it wants on Capitol Hill, with the White House now trying to defend its fiscal 2010 request for a major legacy U.S. nuclear bomb.
 A White House Office of Management and Budget statement of administrative policy warned July 14 that a House Appropriations Committee move to cut $65 million for a B61 refurbishment study in FY ’10 would essentially end efforts ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "White House Strains For B61 Nuclear Bomb Request".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "White House Strains For B61 Nuclear Bomb Request".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.